Swinton railway station (South Yorkshire): Services

-The station has a similar service level to neighbouring Rotherham Central, namely two trains per hour to Doncaster (one extending to Adwick), one per hour to Leeds via Moorthorpe and three per hour to Sheffield.
+The station has a similar service level to neighbouring Rotherham Central, namely one train per hour to Doncaster (one extending to Adwick), one per hour to Leeds via Moorthorpe and two per hour to Sheffield.
 The thrice-daily Dearne Valley local service to York also calls.
-The station sits on the main North East - South West corridor which means various express services and freight trains pass through.
+The station sits on the main North East - South West corridor, which means various express services and freight trains pass through.

-Sundays have an hourly services to Doncaster and Leeds, two trains to York and two trains per hour to Sheffield.
+Sundays have hourly services to both Doncaster and Leeds and two trains per hour to Sheffield.

 Services are generally formed of Northern Trains Class 150, Class 158 and Class 195 DMUs.

-Upon the May 2018 timetable change, Swinton no longer has direct trains to Scunthorpe or Lincoln, and the two TransPennine Express services that previously called here now pass through non-stop.
-The Hull stopping trains also ceased at the winter 2019 timetable change, so passengers now have to change at Doncaster for onward connections.
+Since the May 2018 timetable change, Swinton no longer has direct trains to Scunthorpe or Lincoln, and the two TransPennine Express services that previously called here now pass through non-stop.
+The Hull stopping trains also ceased at the winter 2019 timetable change, so passengers must now change at Doncaster for onward connections.